pzaich/paulzaich.com/source/blog/2012-06-21-dev-bootcamp-day-9-rob-mee-visits-from-pivotal-labs.html.markdown

 - pivotal
 - rob-mee
 - ruby-rails
+category: ruby-rails
 link: http://www.paulzaich.com/2012/06/21/blog/ruby-rails/dev-bootcamp-day-9-wax-on-wax-off/
 ---

 Tonight we were privileged to hear from the founder of Pivotal Labs, which among other things is known for its dedication to Pair Programming.
 Rob Mee's summed up his talk by emphasizing that over the next ten weeks, we should get really good at the basics.
 Become a "world-class beginner".
 Rob used the analogy of the Karate Kid "wax on, wax off" to illustrate his view of how programming skill must be developed.
 If you understand the fundamentals of programming really well, you will be able to learn effectively as you go.

 [caption id="attachment_446" align="aligncenter" width="560"]